POLL | Have you ever made cheesecake for your bae?

-Cheesecake has become Mzansi's national dessert overnight after socialite, author and former Miss South Africa Sonia Booth mentioned the treat in several accusations aimed at her husband Matthew Booth.
+Cheesecake has become Mzansi's national dessert overnight after socialite, author and former Miss South Africa second runner-up Sonia Booth mentioned the treat in several accusations aimed at her husband Matthew Booth.

 Booth accused the famous former footballer of infidelity, laying out the allegations in a series of Instagram posts.